onyx-lang/onyx-book/src/procedures/paramters.md

 ```

 ## Default values
 Parameters can have default values.
 The default value is computed on the caller's side.
-This mean default values are not part of the procedures type.
-They are only a conveniences provided by a given procedure.
+This means default values are not part of the procedure's type.
+They are only a convenience provided by a given procedure.
 ```onyx
 print_msg_n_times :: (n: i32, msg: str = "Hello, World!") {
     for n do println(msg);